tekne-creative/tekne/about.markdown

 ### <b>Chief Vision Officer</b>

 Eva is a devoted educator, resourceful problem-solver, and caring listener.
-She fosters nurturing, compassionate, and supportive learning environments while encouraging academic and personal growth.
+She fosters nurturing, compassionate, and supportive learning environments while encouraging personal growth.
 Eva is passionate about equipping our future leaders for a world of unprecedented transformation and radical uncertainties.

 </div>